MJatto/final-project-1/README.md

 ## Public Access

 - Exposed via API Gateway
-- Triggered when a file is uploaded to a public S3 bucket.
+- Triggered when a file is uploaded to a public S3 bucket